tobbykin/near-ai-learning-hub/conceptual-guides/what-is-an-ai-agent.md

 ## **How NEAR AI Enables the Next Generation of AI Agents**

-NEAR AI provides the necessary tools for AI Agents to **operate transparently, securely, and efficiently** in Web3 environments.
-By leveraging blockchain technology, AI Agents can:

-- **Execute decisions on-chain**, ensuring full auditability.
+NEAR AI is changing how AI operates by shifting control from corporations to users.
+Instead of relying on centralized servers, AI Agents built with NEAR AI can function independently while ensuring transparency and security.

+With NEAR AI, AI Agents can:

+- **Give users full control over their data** – No third parties dictate how information is stored or used.
+- **Operate without centralized oversight** – Agents adapt, learn, and make decisions in real-time.
-- **Interact with decentralized applications (dApps)** seamlessly.
+- **Connect with decentralized applications (dApps) and smart contracts** – Expanding their capabilities in open ecosystems.
-- **Manage smart contracts autonomously**, enforcing agreements without intermediaries.

-This approach shifts AI away from **corporate-controlled, opaque models** toward **open, decentralized intelligence**, ensuring greater security and reliability.
+- **Support a builder-first economy** – Developers can earn rewards for contributing to AI advancements.

+NEAR AI isn’t just another AI platform—it’s a foundation for building AI that serves people, not corporations.
+By combining open-source principles with decentralized infrastructure, it ensures AI remains accessible, accountable, and built for the future.

 ## **What Comes Next?**